simsam8/inf367_mandatory2/report.md

 The `BaseModel` class implements methods for fitting data, prediction, gradients and measuring circuits.
 All our circuits are only using 4 qubits.
 Each model implements its own weight initialization, and its corresponding circuit.

+## Circuit/Model 1: Quantum Convolutional Neural Network

+The circuit has its inspirations from a traditional neural network.
+The unitary gates is somewhat simple, we could’ve used many more gates to make the model more complex, but since we don’t have much experience we went with “simple” unitary gates.
+Under the project we have tried to change between rz, rx, ry in this circuit, even tried to use u3 gates.

+Under the project we have tried to change between rz, rx, ry in this circuit, even tried to use u3 gates.
+The gates we think work, we get an ok result.
+The changes in gates didn’t feel like it impacted that much since the bigger elephant in the room was the parameters.

+Parameters start with random values from 0 to 2pi.
+Parameters together with epsilon value and learning rate seem hard to match.
+It looked like if it had a good start was very important, because the training got always stuck at some point.
+The model could wary between 20-70% accuracy without changes to the circuit.
+Later we found out that the learning rate and epsilon need to be in a certain area to be a bit more consistent.

+We were not able to get this model to hit consistently 96% test accuracy, but it will often hit 85%, which we think is good.

 ![Circuit 1](images/circuit1.png)